8 tech E&O claims examples

 What kind of lawsuits are covered by tech E&O insurance?

 Errors and omissions policies, also known as professional liability insurance, vary in terms of liability and omissions coverage.
-Policies that include cyber liability insurance are called technology errors and omissions insurance, or tech E&O.
+Policies that include cyber insurance are called technology errors and omissions insurance, or tech E&O. You might also see this coverage called tech professional liability insurance.

 It’s important to check with your insurance company about your E&O coverage to make sure you’re aware of the exclusions and limitations within your policy.
 Continuous coverage is also crucial, since E&O is a claims-made policy that must be active when you file a claim.